-|To separate a list of three or more words or word groups.
-This type of comma is known as the serial, or Oxford, comma.||Generate reports, views, and dashboards.
+|To separate a list of 3 or more words or word groups.
+This type of comma is known as the serial, or Oxford, comma.

 |To separate adjectives when they each modify the noun independently.

 |Use wiki markup when you don't have any elements, such as code or a table, following a step.

-|After a prepositional phrase.||After reviewing the document, I had a chance to compile a list of reading material.
+|After reviewing the document, I had a chance to compile a list of reading material.

 |I collected the various pieces of documentation and forwarded them to the appropriate parties.